Protolabs

 Protolabs is a company that provides rapid manufacturing of 3D printed, CNC-machined, sheet metal, and injection-molded custom parts for prototyping and production.
 Markets like medical devices, aerospace, electronics, appliances, automotive and consumer products use these parts.
 Protolabs' headquarters are located in Maple Plain, Minnesota, with Minnesota-based manufacturing facilities in Plymouth, Brooklyn Park, and Rosemount, along with additional facilities in Nashua, New Hampshire and Cary, North Carolina.
 Outside the U.S., the company has manufacturing facilities in England and Germany, in addition to its supplier network of 250 manufacturing partners around the world.

-In 2025, the company shifted its strategy to focus both on custom prototyping and end-use production parts to serve engineers, buyers, and procurement teams across the full manufacturing life cycle.
+In 2025, the company shifted its strategy to focus on both custom prototyping and end-use production parts to serve engineers, buyers, and procurement teams across the full manufacturing life cycle.

 History

 Protomold

 In 1999, Larry Lukis founded the Protomold Company, Inc., that specialized in the quick-turn manufacture of custom plastic injection molded parts.
 Protomold was recognized for its small batch molded parts and rush orders.
 He previously ran ColorSpan, an original equipment manufacturer that produces printers and desktop publishing systems.
 He was the chief technology officer of Protomold.
 Later, in 2001, Brad Cleveland joined Protomold as CEO and president.

 In 2005, Protomold opened up its first UK plant in Telford, England.
 Two years later, Protomold introduced the Firstcut quick-turn CNC machining service.